hotwax/oms-documentation/shopify/how-are-products-downloaded-from-shopify-to-hotwax-commerce/giftcardsdownload.md

 ### Physical Gift Cards:

-Physical gift cards are tangible cards that customers order to get them delivered to their home.
-When customers receive their order, they get a unique serial number on the gift card that they can use to redeem the value stored in the card.
+Physical gift cards are tangible cards that customers can buy online or in-store.
+These cards come with a unique serial number that customers can use to redeem the value stored in the card.

+Let’s see what happens when customers place online orders for physical gift cards:

 - **Preparation and Processing:** These cards are assigned a unique serial number and predefined value loaded onto them when they are processed and prepared for shipping.